Texas Court Records

 Can I get a misdemeanor removed from a record in Texas?

 Misdemeanors can be removed from an offender’s records in Texas.
-According to the provisions of Texas Criminal Code Procedure, some criminal records can qualify for removal or expungement.
-For a crime to be considered for expunction, the applicant must meet the following conditions.
+Per the Texas Criminal Code Procedure, some criminal records can qualify for removal or expungement.
+For a crime to be considered for expunction, the applicant is typically required to meet the following conditions.

 - The person must have been charged and exonerated.